 What to do

-- The famous regal red carpet covers every inch of the space.
-These carpets are donated and are replaced regularly, as needed.
+The famous regal red carpet covers every inch of the space.

-- The four massive pillars are known as “Elephants feet.”
-These are massive structures – 16 feet in diameter – and support the domes above your head.
+The four massive pillars – the “Elephants feet” – are massive structures.
+They are 16 feet in diameter and support the domes above your head.

-- The low hanging light fixtures are supported by many wires that dominate the interior.
-Many of these light bulbs are made of ostrich eggs, which are meant to deter spider webs.
+Many hundreds of wires support the light fixtures a that dominate the interior.
+Many of these light bulbs are made of ostrich eggs, which help to deter spider webs.

 - When completed in the 15th century, the Blue Mosque complex contained a hospital, a madrasah (Islamic school) a hospice, and several other structures.
 Several of these components are long gone; however, you can still find Sultan Ahmet I and his family tombs in the north side of the Mosque.

 - The Blue Mosque is within walking distance to many great places in the historic Sultanahmet neighborhood, like the Hagia Sophia and the Basilica Cistern.
 The walk from the Blue Mosque to the Grand Bazaar is a 15 minute stroll through the heart of tourism in Istanbul.
 Spend your time wisely here.
-If you can, just get lost in this amazing neighborhood – you can easily spend the whole day here.
+It’s easy to get lost in this amazing neighborhood.
+Spend the whole day here.